Solar Power Employment

 Employment Outlook in the Solar Energy Sector

 The use of both solar thermal and solar photovoltaic production has increased drastically over the past decade.
-According to the Energy Information Administration, the number shipments of solar thermal collectors numbered 7,756 in 1998, compared to 15,153 in 2007 – an almost 50 percent increase.
-The number of shipments of solar photovoltaic collectors numbered 15,069 in 1998, compared to 280,475 in 2007 – an increase of more than 100 percent!
+The cumulated solar thermal capacity in operation by the end of 2018 was 480GWth (686 million square meters).
+Compared to the year 2000 the installed capacity grew by a factor of 7.7.
+The corresponding annual solar thermal energy yield in 2018 amounted to 396TWh, which correlates to savings of 42.6 million tons of oil and 137.5 million tons of CO2.
 Expansion of solar power is expected to continue and that increase means that jobs demand in the solar energy sector is expected to increase rapidly as well.

 So now that you know all about the solar energy sector, you’re probably wondering what types of jobs are actually available in the field.
 A great variety of jobs are available in the construction, management, development, and assessment and awareness categories within the solar energy field.
 An example of a construction job would be a solar panel installer, which means being the person who literally climbs up onto rooftops and ensures that solar panels are properly placed and installed.
 A management position in the solar sector might be a project manager who oversees solar panel production and/or installation, while a development position might include electrical engineers who can best figure out how to incorporate solar power with a structure’s pre-existing electrical system.
 An example of an assessment and awareness job, on the other hand, could be an NGO professional who helps educate others about solar power, such as teaching seminars on the tax incentives available for homeowners who install solar panels.